Trump says U.S. has gotten 'nothing' from Pakistan aid

 It was not immediately clear what prompted Trump’s criticism of Pakistan but he has long complained that Islamabad is not doing enough to tackle Islamist militants.

-Pakistan’s foreign minister, Khawaja M. Asif, wrote on Twitter: “We will respond to President Trump’s tweet shortly inshallah...Will let the world know the truth..difference between facts & fiction.”

-The Trump administration said in August that it was delaying sending the $255 million in aid to Pakistan.
-Last month, Trump said in a speech the U.S. government makes “massive payments every year to Pakistan.
-They have to help.”

-Pakistan counters that it has launched military operations to push out militants from its soil and that 17,000 Pakistanis have died fighting militants or in bombings and other attacks since 2001.
+In countering U.S. criticism, Pakistan says it has launched military operations to push out militants from its soil and that 17,000 Pakistanis have died fighting militants or in bombings and other attacks since 2001.

-The top U.S. general in Afghanistan, John Nicholson, said in November that he had not seen a change in Pakistan’s behavior toward militants, despite the Trump administration’s tougher line against Islamabad.
+Michael Kugelman, senior associate for South Asia at the Woodrow Wilson Center, cautioned that people should not “overstate the significance of Trump’s tweet for policy.”

+Kugelman noted Trump tweeted in October that relations with Pakistan were improving, when some experts suggested they were not.

 In a speech last month in Afghanistan to U.S. troops, Vice President Mike Pence said “for too long Pakistan has provided safe haven to the Taliban and many terrorist organizations, but those days are over.
 President Trump has put Pakistan on notice.”